mxiang04/254project/README.md

 # Passphrase-Hackers

+## Setup for 254

+1. Create virtual environment and activate it.
+2. pip3 install torch torchvision scikit-learn pandas numpy librosa matplotlib scikit-image ipykernel
+3. Choose your virtual environment for your ipynb file.
+4. Run file.

 This implementation was done as tenure long project under the **[Brain and Cognitive Science Club, IITK](https://bcs-iitk.github.io/)** by the following 2nd year UG Secretaries:

 1. [Udbhav Agarwal](https://github.com/udbhav-44)